AET-HEA-Nucleation/Supplementary-Data-Codes/README.md

 Run the codes `Main_3_CSRO_BOO_HEA_nanoparticle.m` to quantify the chemical short range order parameters for the HEA nanoparticles and their correlation with crystallinity.

-Run the codes `Main_4_nuclei_coalescence_HEA_nanoparticle.m` to analyze the correlation between misorientation and distance of nuclei pairs in the HEA nanoparticles, and identify different types of twins formed during nuclei coalescence.# Supplementary-Data-Codes
+Run the codes `Main_4_nuclei_coalescence_HEA_nanoparticle.m` to analyze the correlation between misorientation and distance of nuclei pairs in the HEA nanoparticles, and identify different types of twins formed during nuclei coalescence.